kotpot/.github/profile/README.md

 | -- | -- |
 | gerbera | A blog build framework |
 | cosmos | A tool to listen to songs together |

+## Contribute to Kotpot

+- Kotpot check commit signature in all repositories, see [managing-commit-signature-verification](https://docs.github.com/en/authentication/managing-commit-signature-verification)